serenial/G-Industrial-Camera/README.md

 Use the `x64-linux-desktop-build.sh` script to build the binaries.

-Alternatively if you are using `VSCode` you can use the integrated CMake eztension to build.
+Alternatively if you are using `VSCode` you can use the integrated CMake extension to build.

 ## Contributions
 Open to contributions - please open an issue to discuss